ICCD/Visual-Localization/README.md

 # Visual-Localization Project
-##Change log <br>
+## Change log <br>
 8/10  Cmake the KinectFusionLib for libs.Test Struct_From_Motion
-##Prepare date
+## Prepare date
-complie the KinectFusionLib in the Ubuntu14.04 ,upload the file to github
+Complie the KinectFusionLib in the Ubuntu14.04 ,upload the file to github --libKinectFusion.a